YuriManna/Project_2-1_Group16/README.md

-An implementation of the board game Quarto
+An implementation of the board game Quarto.
+The game should be ran from the App in a gradle environment